Project 5: LLDB Python Scripting

 5.5 Questions to Guide Your Design

-1. What should the command print if no target is selected?
+2. What should you do if no target is selected?

 5.6 Thinking Exercise